mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/cicd.md

 At any point and with a single click, a model revision can be versioned and pushed to the build server, packaged, and moved to staging before it is deployed to test.
 At that point, the platform’s built-in ATS system will run functional testing based on test cases defined against user stories.

-Tested deployment packages can then be promoted through acceptance and in to production with two-factor authentication.
+The tested deployment packages can then be promoted through acceptance and in to production with two-factor authentication.
 Finally, applications are monitored using the platform’s built-in monitoring tools and feedback loops to complete the delivery pipeline.

 Through automation with the Mendix Platform APIs, each of these functions can be automated into a continuous integration pipeline.